ejp-rd-vp/FiaB/README.md

 **Step 3:** Input CSV files

-Put an appropriately generated `preCDE.csv` into the `ACME-ready-to-go/data`.
+Put an appropriately generated `preCARE.csv` into the `ACME-ready-to-go/data`.

-If you are unsure which columns to fill for each data type, see the [glossary](https://github.com/ejp-rd-vp/CDE-semantic-model-implementations/tree/master/CDE_version_2.0.0/CSV_docs/glossary.md)
+If you are unsure which columns to fill for each data type, see the [glossary](https://github.com/ejp-rd-vp/CARE-SM-Implementation/tree/main/CSV)

 **Step 4:** Input YARRRML templates

-The `YARRRML` template is always loaded from GitHub automatically on step 5, so it stays up-to-date as we change the models in EJP-RD.
+The `YARRRML` template is standardized

 **Step 5:** Executing transformations